koto-lang/koto.dev/website/content/docs/0.15/language/_index.md

 {% end %}
 #### `@display`

-The `@display` metakey defines how the object should be represented when displaying the object as a string.
+The `@display` metakey defines how an object should be represented when displaying the object as a string.

 ````koto